Skip to content

 You're Studying Wrong: What 140 Years of Memory Research Actually Says

 There's a specific kind of panic that hits around week six of a semester.
-You've been going to lectures, taking notes, maybe even color-coding them.
+I know it well from software engineering: you've been going to lectures, taking notes, maybe even color-coding them.
 Then the first exam lands on your desk and you realize you can't remember anything you supposedly "studied."

 This isn't a you problem.
 It's a method problem.
 And there are about 140 years of cognitive science to back that up.